tomcodes/dotfiles-1/README.md

 It is also a good idea to change the VirtualBox host key to the "Applications" key.
 It can be handy as well to remove useless key combinations on the Virtual machine.

+### How to reinstall vbguest

+Sometimes, it happens that vbguest is updating in the VM and that leads with a difference of versions with the host.
+This may bring error.
+To re-align vbguest, use the following from inside the box.

+    cd /opt/VBoxGuestAdditions-<version_number>
+    sudo ./uninstall.sh

+Then, restart the box.
+The vbguest plugin should re-install the correct version.

 ## Shortcut reference table

 Shortcuts tend to be consistent between apps.
 Here is a table listing a few of them.